-There’s a list of pain meds that can be used during labor, and you’ve probably heard that Demerol, a narcotic, is one of them.
-But before you start wondering if you should ask for it at the hospital, know that Demerol is kind of a rare treatment for laboring women because it’s usually only given in specific circumstances.
+There’s a list of pain meds that can be used during labor, and Demerol, a narcotic, is one of them.
+But before you start wondering if you should ask for it at the hospital, know that Demerol is a rare treatment for labor pain because it’s usually only given in specific circumstances.

-Since Demerol, which is administered intravenously, wears off relatively quickly — within two to four hours — it's usually given to a mom-to-be who needs some short-term relief without the risk of slowing down her labor.
-That’s because the most common labor pain medication, epidural anesthesia, runs the risk of slowing down labor if it’s given too early — like before a mom-to-be’s cervix is dilated a few centimeters or so (exactly how dilated it should be, of course, depends on the woman and on her care provider’s preferences).
+Since Demerol, which is administered intravenously, wears off relatively quickly—within two to four hours—it's usually given to a mom-to-be who needs some short-term relief without the risk of slowing down her labor.
+That’s because the most common labor pain medication, epidural anesthesia, runs the risk of slowing down labor if it’s given too early—like before a mom-to-be’s cervix is dilated a few centimeters or so (exactly how dilated it should be depends on the woman and her doctor’s preferences).

 Plus, more from The Bump: